KoreTeknology/Blender-Addon-Archeological-data-Manager/README.md

 ![Python](https://img.shields.io/badge/python-v3.5+-blue.svg)
 ![Python](https://img.shields.io/badge/blender-v2.79+-orange.svg)

-We are preparing the software package with sample data, please, come back soon !

 ### This Addon script for Blender is a part of ArcheoDataBank III Project.
 Archeo Databank is a Historical Geographic Information System (HGIS), made to facilitate the administration of a <b>Spatial Data, Chronological data, Attribut Data and File Data</b> (SCAF), and to publish 3D topographic visualizations and research contents.